nOkuda/sbert-latin/README.md

 It's interesting to see how much worse the model gets, but this unfortunately did not make the model perform any better.

+### Discrepancy Information

+In order to see what mistakes Latin SBERT made in its predictions, `find_discrepancies.py` plots score discrepancies by rating and writes out a `discrepancies.txt` that displays parallels from smallest discrepancy to largest discrepancy.

 ## Acknowledgments

 The most important inspirations for this code were Latin BERT (<https://github.com/dbamman/latin-bert>) and SBERT (<https://github.com/UKPLab/sentence-transformers>).